niekstevenson/AccumulatR/test_tutorial.md

 ## Running `dev/scripts/test.R` Without `devtools::load_all()`

 Some environments block `processx` (and therefore `devtools::load_all()`), which breaks `dev/scripts/test.R`.
-To exercise the full test suite anyway, install the package into a temporary library and run the script from there:
+To exercise the dev script anyway, install the package into a temporary library and run the script from there:

 1. **Install the package to a writable temp library**
    ```bash